 We live a life full of miseries today.
 We wake up with cars honking in our ears, in pea sized bedrooms that neither have enough bed nor enough room, to see faces of people filled with lines.

 The day that follows has sunshine just as light and heat keeps fowling upon us when the sky is full of clouds.
 The grey of concrete that surrounds us, is worse than black at times.
 You smile briefly until the news of a mishap, a manhandling and at times even a war reaches you.
 And then there are people that nag you down your throat.

 We live in perpetual frustration.
 Happiness, prosperity and laughter, in a world like this, become non-contextual.

 There’s is little you can do about any of this.
-But in the brink that these instances, they fill your life with misery, and affect you all over.
+In the brink that these instances happen, they fill your life with misery, and affect you all over.

 I read something on a newspaper today, and it is truer now, than ever before.
 It said ‘The world is comic, but the joke is on mankind.’

 Let’s face it, in the world today, if there is little to look forward to if you are a realist.